reginax/deployandrelease/README.md

 # cd ~/4solr
 #
 # ~/deployandrelease/scp4solr.sh
 #
+#
-# 4 execute the script to load all the .csv dump files (take 15 mins or so...some biggish datasources!)
+# 5. execute the script to load all the .csv dump files (take 15 mins or so...some biggish datasources!)
+#
+# NB: until the new .csv files become available on cspace-dev, rename the "old" files, e.g.
+# 4solr.ucjeps.metadata.csv, to 4solr.ucjeps.public.csv so the new script can load it into solr core ucjeps-public
 #
 # ~/deployandrelease/loadAllDatasources.sh
 #